Delta will charge unvaccinated employees $200 per month | Health

 “This surcharge will be necessary to address the financial risk the decision to not vaccinate is creating for our company,'' Bastian said in a memo to employees.

+Delta's requirement for weekly testing of unvaccinated employees will start September 12, and the requirement that the unvaccinated wear masks indoors takes effect immediately.

-Fueled by the now-dominant delta variant of the virus, new reported cases of COVID-19 in the U.S. have topped 150,000 a day, the highest level since late January.
+Fuelled by the now-dominant delta variant of the virus, new reported cases of COVID-19 in the US have topped 150,000 a day, the highest level since late January.
 Nationally the rate of increase has slowed, but the variant threatens to overwhelm emergency rooms in parts of the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)